 From time to time, we issue guidance in our quarterly earnings conference calls, or otherwise, regarding our future performance that represents our management's estimates as of the date of release.
-Guidance is necessarily speculative in nature, and it can be expected that some or all of the assumptions underlying the guidance furnished by us will prove to be incorrect or will vary significantly from actual results.
-For example, on a number of occasions over the last several years we adjusted our revenue guidance when actual results varied from our assumptions.
-Accordingly, our guidance is only an estimate of what management believes is realizable as of the date of release.
+Guidance is necessarily speculative in nature, and is only an estimate of what management believes is realizable as of the date of release, and it can be expected that some or all of the assumptions underlying the guidance furnished by us will prove to be incorrect or will vary significantly from actual results.
 Actual results will vary from our guidance and the variations may be material, especially in times of economic uncertainty.